 Treasury Portfolio - Average 12 months Default Probability of Financial Institutions Business ≤ 1%

+* Exception to Concentration limit: Low risk transactions can be up to 50% of TRWA, these transaction will be classified as low risk if the risk is transferred to HO/ Domestic branch eg: Stand-by Letter of Credit or demand guarantee.

 Furthermore, under the HO DOA provided to the President (see Appendix A), the Branch exposures must conform to the delegated authority agreed in the HO DOA.